Jakobeha/UnderstandableBinary/get-data/README.md

 # get-data

-Create the code dataset by downloading, building, and disassembling
+Create the code dataset by downloading, building, and decompiling

 ## FILES